Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 Why erectile dysfunction happens

-Most erectile dysfunction is multifactorial.
+Most erectile dysfunction is multifactorial (having more than one cause).
 You can have a physical driver and a psychological amplifier—and both deserve attention.
-The goal is not to "pick a team".
-The goal is to build a plan that works.
+The goal isn't to "pick a team".
+It's to build a plan that works.

 What we assess